How Many Hours Should I Study for the GMAT?

 Reading Time: 15 minutes

-Many test-takers want to know, “How many hours should I study for the GMAT Focus?”
+Many test-takers want to know, “How many hours should I study for the GMAT?”
 This is a challenging question.
 Students come from different walks of life and educational backgrounds and have different skill levels and GMAT score goals.
 Furthermore, students have varying levels of work, family, and personal commitments, rates of learning, and access to GMAT prep materials.
 Thus, the answer to the question of how many hours to study for the GMAT depends on many factors.

 No matter what your unique situation is, you need to start with a tentative GMAT study schedule.
 In this article, I’ll discuss the factors that influence your GMAT timeline.
-Next, I’ll provide some guidance regarding how many hours you should study for the GMAT Focus.
+Next, I’ll provide some guidance regarding how many hours you should study for the GMAT.
 Finally, I’ll offer some tips to help you optimize your GMAT prep time.

-How Many Hours Should I Study for the GMAT Focus
+How Many Hours Should I Study for the GMAT

 Here are the topics we’ll cover: